-This article is part of a series of articles on how to self-study Japanese.
+This article is a part of our series of articles on Self-studying Japanese.

 Why Do I Need to Learn Japanese Kanji?